isomerpages/ogp/_about-us/eng/nicholasng.md

 functionId: eng
 jobTitle: Senior Software Engineer
 curProducts:
-  - Senior Engineering Manager
-  - Primary Care
-  - Care360
+  - HAS
 pastProducts: []
 accomplishments: >-
   * Migrated Care360

-  * Served as feature captain for this entire Epic to manage the entire project, and also integrated HSAR and SmartCMS which impacts transparency in the healthcare sector
+  * Served as feature captain for an entire Epic, and also integrated HSAR and SmartCMS which impacts transparency in the healthcare sector

   * Served as the main person of contact for VAPT
 quote: ""